wcerfgba/moneylab-nft-essay/nft-good.md

 ... with machine-verifiable membership.
 NFTs are just the next step in the evolution of our economy, and of remodelling the relationship between the economy and art.
+We need to focus on the needs of artists and art consumers,